 Clinical Impact of CDI

-Undoubtedly, more and more hospitals are getting better at CDI, but there are still plenty of tips and tricks for doing it better.
-There are seven characteristics that should be seen within clinical documentation for it to be recognized as high quality.
+Undoubtedly, more and more hospitals are improving at CDI through clinical documentation improvement programs, but there are still plenty of tips and tricks for improving it.
+Seven characteristics should be seen within clinical documentation for it to be recognized as high documentation quality.

 - Clear.